 - Attractive, minimal design

 So besides the feathering with Syo-ro, are there any negatives to these notebooks?
 While some people may love having a thin notebook, others might not like that it only has 40 sheets of paper.
 Still others might want the option of a blank notebook, which is not currently offered by Logical Prime.
 Availability is also an issue, as they are not widely available online.
+They are available on SquidsChoice, the US supplier for the notebooks.
 I have seen them at a few of the pen shows I’ve been to, so if a pen show is in your future you can hopefully pick one up there (at a cheaper price than you can online).
 While they are not expensive notebooks, their cost-per-page is a little higher than many other comparable options, so saving some money by buying them at a show is definitely a good thing.

 There is one other thing that I noticed that is not a positive or a negative, but it’s something that is worth mentioning.
 The paper feels different from any other paper that I’ve used before.
 It’s a subtle difference and is hard to explain, but I’m going to try.
 It almost has some resistance to it and the only thing in my experience that I can compare it to is writing on a dry erase board.
 You can tell that the surface is very smooth, but as your pen moves across it you still feel some resistance.
 While some papers like Tomoe River are very smooth with a bit of feedback and others like Clairefontaine are so smooth they’re almost slippery and still others like Midori MD are not particularly smooth and offer good feedback, Logical Prime paper is nothing like any of them.
 It is very smooth and does not offer feedback, but does offer some sort of resistance.
 It’s not unpleasant to write on, just different.

 I am going to go out on a limb and say that, if you like sheen, the Logical Prime notebook is the most well-rounded notebook you can buy.
 There are other notebooks that show more sheen, with more options and features, bigger names, and more pages, but the Logical Prime notebooks are just solid all-around performers.
-Not only will they show off the sheen in your inks, but they’ll also show off the shading better than most notebooks and will dry faster, too!
 If you happen to be at a pen show and see them for sale, I’d encourage you to take a chance, pick one up and see for yourself how you like it.

 If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.